lyngon/redgrease/docs/source/runtime.rst

    import redgrease.runtime

-It is possible to load all symbols, using ``*``, although it's generally not a recomended practice, particularly not for the top level ``redgrease`` package.
+It is possible to load all symbols, using ``*``, although it's generally not a recommended practice, particularly not for the top level ``redgrease`` package.

 .. _runtime_execute: